Travelers Producer Compensation Disclosure (United States)

 1. First Floridian Auto and Home Insurance Company (Travelers of Florida brand) and The Premier Insurance Company of Massachusetts (Travelers of Massachusetts brand).
 Policies of these separate companies are not underwritten or guaranteed by other members of the Travelers group of companies.

 2. Personal Insurance automobile insurance in Texas is also offered through Travelers MGA, Inc. and Travelers Texas MGA, Inc., and is underwritten by Consumers County Mutual Insurance Company (CCM).
+Northland Transportation in Texas is offered through Travelers MGA, Inc., and is underwritten by Consumers County Mutual Insurance Company (CCM).
 CCM is not a Travelers Company.